nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Updating a stock from the inventory.

-    1. Prerequisites: Multiple stocks in the list.
-Stocks exists in inventory.
+    1. Prerequisites: Multiple stocks in the list. `Flower11` and `Flower12` stocks exists in inventory.

     1. Test case: `update sn/FLower11 iq/+50`<br>
        Expected: The stock with serial number Flower11 will have an increase of quantity by 50.